New Year at Monmar Campsite, Moncofar Spain

 We booked in for a week to see us over the New Year.
 There were lots of long term campers onsite and a rally of the Caravan & Camping Club who appeared to be staying until sometime in March.

 The beach at Moncofa was similar to that of Nules, comprised mostly of pebbles.
 Every few hundred yards there was a large man made rock pier extending out into the sea to break the tide and protect the beaches from erosion.
 San Antonio bay on the island of Ibiza was just visible on the horizon.
+Because of curso de subjuntivo, I was able to have exciting conversations with the locals.

 Alan discovered by chance that another blogger that he follows was staying on the site, so he had a little look round to see if he could spot him.
 We ended up meeting Mark from Where’s Frankie at the quiz night and had a bit of a chat about travelling and blogging – a good wee night and the first English speaking people we’ve met since we left Ireland.